 Before modern mapping software, cartographers tried to achieve this by using hand drawn shading.
 This was incredibly labor-intensive, but achieved some beautiful examples of cartographic art.
 Here's an example of some amazing Swiss hand drawn relief shading, near Mount Everest.

 Fortunately, mapping software today makes it easy to add with just a few clicks.
-Many commercially produced maps that you can buy have some sort of terrain shading added, but it’s also easy to make your own maps for free that have this helpful feature.
+Many commercially produced maps have some sort of terrain shading added, but it’s also easy to make your own maps for free that have this helpful feature.

 Probably the easiest way is to use the terrific mapping software Caltopo.
 In Caltopo, a fast way to get terrain shading is to choose the map base layer called MapBuilder Topo, from the top right menu.
 This map layer is a great choice for any sort of outdoor recreation, as it has updated roads and trails, a little bit of vegetation shading, and terrain shading.